rzaaeeff/FacebookLikeGrabber/README.md

  * `page_id` is string which stands for ID of page object.
  * `count` is the number of posts you want to grab.
 For now, it's limited up to 250.

+If you want to find out page's ID, use this website: http://findmyfacebookid.com/

 ##License##
 GNU General Public License v2.0